MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/deploy-landing-zones-with-terraform.md

 ## Selecting the right approach for Terraform

-If your organization has no current investment in terraform, the [CAF Terraform landing zones][caf-terraform-landingzones] framework provides a prescriptive implementation of Terraform on Azure that is open source and community driven.
+If your organization has no current investment in Terraform, the [CAF Terraform landing zones][caf-terraform-landingzones] framework provides a prescriptive implementation of Terraform on Azure that is open source and community driven.
 If after consideration this approach is not to your liking, then the [ALZ Terraform module][alz-tf-mod] should be used.

 You should be aware that the [CAF Terraform landing zones][caf-terraform-landingzones] approach uses a 'supermodule' and resource creation does not follow the standard model of the [azurerm][azurerm-terraform-provider] Terraform provider by Hashicorp.